enovatedesign/pandemic-pact/README.md

 cp .env.local.example .env.local
 ```

-The settings from `.env.local.example` should work automatically with the default settings brew meilisearch service.
+The settings from `.env.local.example` should work automatically with the brew meilisearch service, without any further configuration.

 # Generate Data